-"Generally, older people are much more susceptible to the negative side effects of both over-the-counter and prescription medications," says Dr. Michael Plopper, chief medical officer for Sharp Behavioral Health Services.
+"Generally, older people are much more susceptible to the negative side effects of both over-the-counter and prescription medications," says Dr. Michael Plopper, medical director of clinical trials at Sharp Mesa Vista Hospital.
 "And those with dementia or Alzheimer's disease are particularly vulnerable because they already have structural or ongoing degenerative changes in their brain, chiefly with acetylcholine, an organic chemical that operates as a neurotransmitter to play an important role in memory and attention."

 Dr. Plopper says there are some standout culprits, such as antihistamines, found in common medications that interfere with acetylcholine, which can exacerbate memory and cognitive issues, and cause other problems including dizziness and loss of balance.